dchang28/GettingAndDataCleaningAssignment/README.md

 The data set used for this analysis can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 The zipped filed should be saved as "data' and unzipped into the working directory of the R script.
 Files within the unzipped data set do not need to be moved as long as the original zipped file was properly named.

-Once files are downloaded, run the run_analysis.R script, which will generate the output tidy_data.txt
+Once files are downloaded, run the script run_analysis.R , which will generate the output tidy_data.txt